VirtCode/serene-aur/server/README.md

       - /etc/serene/gnupg/S.gpg-agent:/app/S.gpg-agent
       # ... other volumes
     environment:
-      # if your key requires a password, add the following to your envs
+      # if your key requires a pin/password, add the following to your envs
       - SIGN_KEY_PASSWORD: <key-password>
       # ... remaining config
 ```